DHTMLX/docs-suite/docs/tree/work_with_tree.md

 ### Check/uncheck checkboxes

-To check the checkbox of a particular tree item, apply the tree/api/tree_checkitem_method.md.
+To check the checkbox of a particular tree item, apply the [](tree/api/tree_checkitem_method.md) method.
 It takes the id of an item as a parameter:

 ~~~js
 tree.checkItem("history");